esphome/esphome-devices/src/docs/devices/Lanbon-L8-LCD-Switch/index.md

 ## Description

 - L8-HS: 3 Relays - load up to 200W/gang
 - L8-HD: 1 Dimmer - load up to 200W/gang
 - L8-HB: Boiler switch - load up to 16A
 - L8-HT: Thermostat switch - not tested!

 Choose a model that works with Apple HomeKit (has this sticker on) because those are WiFi versions with the internal antenna connected to the ESP-WROOVER-B module.
 Do NOT buy a version that is powered by Tuya Smart Life because the internal antenna is connected to the Tuya chip.
 Those devices will have very bad WiFi reception of the ESP32!

 All models are rated at AC 100-250V ~50-60Hz, the form factor can be a design choice regardless of the continental area.

-### Features:
+### Features

 - Input voltage 110-250V ~ 50-60Hz AC
 - ESP32-WROVER-B